vinunew555-lgtm/Python-LCA/README.md

 # Python-LCA
-All the class assignments alloted .
+This repository contains all the assignments done in the LCA .